Parts Technician

 • OPSN Archives

-• October 2023: Program Update (IP Exams aligned to 2020 Red Seal Occupational Standards (RSOS)).
+October 2023: Program Update (IP Exams aligned to 2020 Red Seal Occupational Standards (RSOS)).
 A Comparative Analysis detailing changes between the 2015 National Occupational Analysis (NOA) and 2020 RSOS can be found here.

-Challenge the Trade
+Challenge the Certification Exam

-If you have significant work experience in a trade but have never been certified in Canada, you may apply to challenge the certification.
-Learn more about How to Challenge a Skilled Trade.
+If you have work experience in the trade but have never been certified in Canada, you may be eligible to challenge the certification exam as a Trade Qualifier to become certified without going through an apprenticeship program.